 - Defective starter motor.
 Test starter motor and starter relay, replace if necessary.

-- Faulty wiring in the stating circuit.
+- Faulty wiring in the starting circuit.
 Check for frayed, loose, cut or disconnected wires.

 - Damaged or worn starter pinion or flywheel teeth.
 Replace necessary parts.